profullstack/transcoder/README.md

 ## Prerequisites

-This module requires FFmpeg to be installed on your system.
-You can download it from [ffmpeg.org](https://ffmpeg.org/download.html) or install it using your system's package manager.
+This module requires FFmpeg and ffprobe to be installed on your system.
+You can download them from [ffmpeg.org](https://ffmpeg.org/download.html) or build them from source.

-### Installing FFmpeg
+### Building FFmpeg from Source

-The package includes a script to automatically install FFmpeg on various operating systems:
+The package includes a script to automatically build FFmpeg from source with custom flags optimized for video transcoding and thumbnail generation:

 ```bash
 # Using npm